Kimserey/BlogArchive/20160325_var_view_lens_listmodel_uinext.md

     }
 ```

-Doing this we have a record where we can observe every member.
+By doing this, we can observe every member of the `ReactiveBook`.
+To be able to react to any change, we need to construct a view of this record.
-First we need to combine all the views to make one single view for the `ReactiveBook`.
+We do that by combining all the views of the member and make one single view for the `ReactiveBook`.

 ```
+let (<*>) f x = View.Apply f x

 type ReactiveComment with
     static member View comment: View<Comment> =
         View.Const (fun n c ->